DanielLSM/droid/README.md

 ![windows](images/neo_debug.png)
 ![windows](images/neo_env.png)

+## Development

+### !Important Notice for Windows Users!
+Run ´´´fix_windows_symlink.bat``` with administrative privileges, to make windows recognise the neodroid symlink in the unity  project of this repository.
+If on any other platform you should be fine.

 # To Do's
 - [ ] Server side memory hash table for large environment state spaces (raw poses and bodies are never send to the learning agent but instead a hash value is send, for dictionary look ups on the server).
+- [ ] Be able to select and/or parameterise an objective/evaluation (None,ReachGoal,Stabilise,..) function for an environment

 # Other Components Of The Neodroid Platform